labhracorgi/mri_sort_filter_convert/README.md

 The steps:
 - 1: Use "dicom_sort.py" (from: https://github.com/pieper/dicomsort) on the raw and extracted MR data.
 - 2: Use "filter.py" on the sorted data.
 (Remember to specify the correct paths.)
 - 3: Use a DICOM to NIFTI converter.
+(DCM2NIIX from: http://neuro.debian.net/pkgs/dcm2niix.html)

 As of now, the series that are kept after the filtration algorithm is run are:
 - T1